 This was a spiritual place.
 Deep underground it went.
 There was an empty chamber with a light that appeared to come from nowhere.
 He walked through with caution.
 The ground itself was said to give way should the vibrations of footstep be all wrong.
 The Keeper of the Arch and all its realm was present.
 But he heard no welcome, just small notes and a slight pulse other than his own.

 For an instant the thought flashed before his mind and his eyes could see a reflection on the nearest chamber wall.
 An image of the planet Arca followed by a direct mental connection to what had happened there some time ago.
 To Zoic it seemed it would have been around three or four orbits of that world in the past.
 Then things went dark.
 Zoic lingered for hours.
 In thought and prayer.
 Realizing there would be more than a journey to Cova.
 There would be one to Arca, as well.
 And he knew he could not bring the memory or reminder of the darkness of his own world with him.
-He had to now represent himself as being from the stars or nearby moons.
 The names of his world had to be left behind.
 The realm of the Arch had communicated that to him mentally.
 Naming the world that the darkness had first appeared would only give it an echo and he would not bring that with him, wherever he went.